deepakshajan/NeuralNetworkAdder-nbit/README.md

 This example implements an 8 bit addition operation.
 However this model approach can be extended to n bits provided that we have the necessary hardware and time to train the neural network model to 100% accuracy.
 Also we could potentialy extend this method to implement any complex mathematical operations if needed.

 All the variables used for training are configurable and can be found in the file [addition_neural_network.py](core/addition_neural_network.py)

+Frameworks used are TensorFlow and Keras and python as language.